hash-bang/Pherl/README.md

 Pherl - Perl like functionality for PHP
 =======================================

-This Spark module is intended to provide simple Perl like functionality for PHP users.
+This module is intended to provide simple Perl like functionality for PHP users.

 It contains a number of convenience functions cheerfully ripped from the Perl programming languages which make coding a lot easier for the terminally impatient.